-Late-Georgian and early-Victorian properties close to Holt town centre.
+Late Georgian and early Victorian properties close to Holt town centre

-FORCES FOR CHANGE / DETRACTORS 1) Intensification of tourism-related pressure Increased popularity of domestic tourism may result in greater visitor numbers and associated increases in road traffic and pressures for additional accommodation, visitor-related development, use of the public rights of way network and impact on sensitive habitats and geological sites.
-2) Settlement expansion and infill to meet housing demand Recent built development, both infill development in all settlements (notably High Kelling, Aylmerton and Sheringwood) and estate-type housing on the edge of Holt, has encroached into the wooded ridge, eroding the traditional settlement form and character, and its landscape setting.
+1) Intensification of tourism-related pressure

+Increased popularity of domestic tourism may result in greater visitor numbers and associated increases in road traffic and pressures for additional accommodation, visitor-related development, use of the public rights of way network and impact on sensitive habitats and geological sites.

+Recent built development, both infill development in all settlements (notably High Kelling, Aylmerton and Sheringwood) and estate-type housing on the edge of Holt, has encroached into the wooded ridge, eroding the traditional settlement form and character, and its landscape setting.

 Other consequences of such development include existing properties being enlarged / improved and sub-divided, fencing replacing hedged boundaries, and extensions to properties which overly enlarge or gentrify rural settlements / locations.
 Continued increases in light pollution associated with new built form and infrastructure development will affect the sense of remoteness, tranquillity and dark skies associated with this landscape.

-3) Demand for isolated new homes Demand for isolated new homes can result in buildings with a non-traditional character.
+Demand for isolated new homes can result in buildings with a non-traditional character.
 Lighting can be prominent in otherwise sparsely populated areas and this can affect the area's sense of remoteness and historic, rural character.

-4) Modern agricultural practices and change Post World War II intensification of agriculture, including the spread of arable land, enlargement of fields and modernisation of farm buildings resulted in changes to ancient field patterns, hedgerows, narrow lanes and verges.
+Post-World War II intensification of agriculture, including the spread of arable land, enlargement of fields and modernisation of farm buildings resulted in changes to ancient field patterns, hedgerows, narrow lanes and verges.
 More recently there has been increased pressure for farm diversification, such as field-scale solar systems, farm shops, new woodland and tourism/recreation-related activities including camping and adventure courses, and this is likely to continue.

-5) Conversion of agricultural buildings and the scale of new storage structures New agricultural buildings, often large in scale and of non-traditional materials such as steel, concrete and aluminium cladding, sited in locations away from or prominently within existing farm complexes can detract from the prevailing landscape character.
-6) Uncertainty regarding future agricultural subsidy schemes following the UK's departure from the EU Changes to agricultural subsidies could have significant impacts on the landscape and biodiversity.
+5) Conversion of agricultural buildings and the scale of new storage structures

+New agricultural buildings, often large in scale and of non-traditional materials such as steel, concrete and aluminium cladding, sited in locations away from or prominently within existing farm complexes can detract from the prevailing landscape character.

+6) Uncertainty regarding future agricultural subsidy schemes following the UK's departure from the EU

+Changes to agricultural subsidies could have significant impacts on the landscape and biodiversity.
 These could be positive or negative.

-7) Changes to the road network Development of the road network and road upgrades, including associated street lighting, is resulting in the increasing dominance of roads as features within the landscape, and adversely affecting dark skies and tranquillity.
-8) Loss of traditional land uses and overgrazing There has been a decrease in hedgerows and decline in traditional woodland management skills over the years which are threatening the age and species diversity of semi-natural woodlands and the hedgerow network, together with factors such as overgrazing by the expansion of deer populations.
-9) Renewable energy development The continuing development of large scale off-shore wind farms has resulted in temporary disturbance caused by trenching for cable routes through this Landscape Type, to link the Sheringham Shoal Wind Farm from its landfall at Weybourne to a substation further inland at Salle.
+Development of the road network and road upgrades, including associated street lighting, is resulting in the increasing dominance of roads as features within the landscape, and adversely affecting dark skies and tranquillity.

+8) Loss of traditional land uses and overgrazing

+There has been a decrease in hedgerows and decline in traditional woodland management skills over the years which are threatening the age and species diversity of semi-natural woodlands and the hedgerow network, together with factors such as overgrazing by the expansion of deer populations.

+The continuing development of large scale off-shore wind farms has resulted in temporary disturbance caused by trenching for cable routes through this Landscape Type, to link the Sheringham Shoal Wind Farm from its landfall at Weybourne to a substation further inland at Salle.
 The introduction of permanent structures associated with any such future development would potentially have greater impact.
-Offshore wind farms may also affect coastal views form this Type, affecting the perception of remoteness, e.g. the operational Sheringham Shoal wind farm There is also a continuing pressure for solar PV developments on farmland.
+Offshore wind farms may also affect coastal views form this Type, affecting the perception of remoteness, e.g. the operational Sheringham Shoal wind farm.

+There is also a continuing pressure for solar PV developments on farmland.